robertcawbrush/SPT-AKI-RemoveHigherCapacityMagazinePenalties/README.md

+Hey folks, a mod shadow banned me for an AI image using the colors yellow and blue (wasnt the ukrainian flag) and when i asked about it he banned me so I don't develop for SPT anymore.
+If you are wondering when this will support 3.9 the answer is never.

 # What

 This mod removes the check and loading of magazines that have debuffs to loading/unloading times and checking times.
 It does this by first scanning the database, then programmatically setting the debuffs to whatever the config is.